-We continue to implement initiatives aimed at sustaining and protecting the environment in the areas of energy efficiency, reducing carbon emissions, water use and waste; and sustainable use of materials, packaging and water disposal.
+We continue to implement initiatives aimed at sustaining and protecting the environment in the areas of energy efficiency, reducing carbon emissions, water use and waste; and sustainable use of materials, packaging and waste disposal.
 We also encourage a culture of environmentally sustainable behaviour at work and ensure that our employees understand how they can contribute.
-Operational productivity efficiencies in the Production Solutions Division resulted in a 24% reduction in the use of air freight between business units in 2019.

 Many buildings within the Group have timer and motion sensors for lighting to save on electricity usage.
 The majority of the Group’s sites already have or are working towards having LED lighting throughout, which will significantly cut our overall electricity usage.
-For example, in the UK, the three main production sites have all installed energy-efficient LED lighting, some including sensors which only turn lights on when activity is taking place.
+For example, in 2020 in Feltre, Italy, 220-240W neon lights were replaced with LED bulbs resulting in a 58,000kWh reduction and a cost saving of £11,000 per annum.
+The Feltre facility also installed new air compressors with an energy saving inverter system.
 Other buildings have programmable thermostats that are centrally managed to optimise heating and cooling needs.

 The electricity contracts with Green Certificates at our two main sites in Italy were renewed in 2017 until 2021, confirming Vitec’s commitment to use energy generated by renewable sources.
-Sites in Italy and Costa Rica maintained thir ISO 14001 complaince which were renewed in 2019.
-We are pleased to report that the Bury St Edmunds, UK site received its accreditation under the ISO 14001 standard in 2019 after developing and implementing the necessary environmental management systems at the new facility.
+Sites in Italy, Bury St Edmunds and Costa Rica maintained their ISO 14001 compliance which were renewed in 2020.

 Greenhouse Gas Reporting and Energy Usage

-Our 2019 Greenhouse Gas Emissions (Scope 1 and 2) and Energy Usage compated to 2018 are set out on this page.
-Emissions arising frm onsite energy use and owned transport have been recorded at 25 of our sites in the 12 months ended 30 September 2019.
-We have selected these sites as they are material operating sites for the Group including operations at Feltre, Italy; Bury St Edmunds, UK; Cartago, Costa Rica; Irvine, USA; Ashby De La Zouch, UK; Stroud, UK; Ra’anana, Israel; Cary, USA; and Shelton, USA.
-These sites collectively account for over 95% of the Group by revenve.
-Smaller sites have been excluded as their size and operations are not material for Greenhouse Gas Reporting or Energy Usage reporting.
+Emissions arising from on-site energy use and owned transport have been recorded at 22 of our sites in the 12 months ending 30 September 2020.
+We have selected these sites as they are the material operating sites for the Group, and included operations at Cassola and Feltre, Italy; Bury St Edmunds, UK; Cartago, Costa Rica; Irvine, USA; Ashby De La Zouch, UK; Stroud, UK; Ra’anana, Israel; Cary and Shelton, USA.
+These sites represent over 95% of Group revenue for 2020.
+Smaller sites have been excluded as their size and operations are comparatively immaterial for Greenhouse Gas or Energy usage reporting.

-Scope 1 Emissions (Direct emissions from our own operations e.g. fuel combustion) are converted to CO2, equivalent figures using conversion factors published by BEIS/DEFRA in June 2019.
-These conversion factors are also used for calculating UK and global transport energy use in kWh.
-An "average" vehicle is assumed in all transport calculations.
+Scope 1 Emissions (direct emissions from our own operations e.g. fuel combustion) are converted to CO2e figures using conversion factors published by BEIS/DEFRA in June 2020.
+These factors are also used for converting UK and global data into kWh.

-Scope 2 Emissions (Indirect emissions generated from purchased electricity) are calculated based on the “location” method outlined in GHG Protocol.
-For all UK facilities we use the BEIS/DEFRA 2019 conversion factors.
-For all non-USA facilities we use national carbon intensity factors for grid purchased electricity from a variety of sources; including grid suppliers and national Environment Agencies.
-For USA sources we use the latest regional intensity factors available from the Environmental Protection Agency’s Emissions & Generation Resource Integrated Database (eGrid 2018).
+Scope 2 Emissions (indirect emissions generated from purchased electricity) are calculated based on the “location” method outlined in the GHG Protocol.
+For all UK facilities we use the BEIS/DEFRA 2020 conversion factors.
+For all non-USA facilities we use national carbon conversion factors for grid purchased electricity from a variety of published sources; including national grid suppliers and Government agencies.
+For USA sources we use the latest regional intensity factors available from the Environmental Protection Agency’s Emissions & Generation Resource Integrated Database (eGrid).

 GHG Scope 1 & 2 Emissions

-In our Ra’anana office in Israel, colleagues have embraced a Green Revolution, whereby they aim to stop using disposable tools in order to reduce unnecessary waste.
+In our Creative Solutions Ra’anana office in Israel, colleagues have embraced a Green Revolution, whereby they aim to stop using disposable tools in order to reduce unnecessary waste.